mtvu/miniconda/README.md

 2. Provide a script to create a new conda environment.
 Also install essential packages for running a jupyterlab instance

 How to use:
-Once the gitpod completes with building the environment, just run ./envconfig.sh in /workspace/miniconda.
+Once the gitpod build is completed, run ./envconfig.sh in /workspace/miniconda.